3mcd/javelin/packages/ecs/README.md

 }
 ```

-As alluded to earlier, components are versioned. `world.mut` simply increments the component's `_v` property. `createChangedFilter` produces a filter that excludes entities whose components haven't changed since the entity was last iterated with the filter instance.
+Components are versioned as alluded to earlier. `world.mut` simply increments the component's `_v` property. `createChangedFilter` produces a filter that excludes entities whose components haven't changed since the entity was last iterated with the filter instance.
 This filter uses the component's version (`_v`) to this end.

 ```ts
 import { createChangedFilter, query } from "@javelin/ecs"